Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 <br>
 Customisable : some worlds are already integrated (collision sphere, search and rescue...).
 Some features are already included : Landing, take-off, send goal.
-Launch file as examples for the Gazebo simulation are already implemented.
+Launch file, as examples for the Gazebo simulation, are already implemented.
 > Even though it does not launches DJI Assistant, the drone should still be plugged in.

 ### Sensors emulated :
 Camera, odometry, altitude, inertia unit IMU, joint state.
 Navigate with GPS and more.
-The advantage of havn=ing Gazebo is that a wide range of sensors is available.
+The advantage of having Gazebo is that a wide range of sensors is available.

 ### How it works :
 Simulate the drone in Gazebo and visualize informations through Rviz.